Due to internet outages our phone line is down, please call 0411 750 377

 No – Lymphatic massage is the gentlest form of massage there is.
 The purpose of lymphatic massage is to help stimulate the lymphatic system and flush the waste to the kidney and liver, which then leaves the body via excretion or through the nasal cavities.
 In order for Lymphatic massage to work the pressure has to be very light.

-Anna Dawson at Knead Massage Brisbane is Senior Lymphatic massage specialist.
+Anna Dawson at Knead Massage Brisbane is a Senior Lymphatic massage specialist.
 All of our Lymphatic Massage practitioners are trained and have performed hundreds of lymphatic massage treatments.

 Lymphatic massage is only contra-indicated if you are presently suffering from cancer, a bacterial infection, or recovering from a new tattoo (at least 4-6 weeks is needed after the application of ink).